marcelreppi/bdrgame-web/README.md

 ### How to get the webserver running

+For local deployment:
+- Change the websocket url in /frontend/src/components/App.js
+- Change the backend url in server.js

 This methods first creates an updated frontend production build and then starts the server
 - npm i
 - npm start